aquilesC/aquiles.me/content/losing jobs in the hands of artificial intelligence.md

 Automatization is a process that has been taking place for the last several centuries.
 We have windmills to grind grains instead of doing it manually.
 Factories have tools that increasingly require less human intervention.
 Cleaning the streets in places where salaries are too high is done with machines instead of by an army of employees.

-I guess in every step of progress people was afraid of losing jobs.
+I guess in every step of the infinite progress ladder, people was afraid of losing jobs.
 However, the wealthier part of society was never at risk.
 A lawyer could not be replaced, an architect neither.
 But is it so?
 AutoCAD made architects more efficient.
 Doesn't this mean, by definition, that we can leave with fewer architects?

 People is paying a lot of attention to [[self-driving cars]], forgetting that public transport has been around for quite a while and achieves a similar goal: going from one place to the other without driving.
 There is a surge on something called [[no-code]] tools that allow anyone to make websites without programming.

 All this is happening without any artificial intelligence intervention, just by creating better and more versatile tools.
-Therefore, I do believe that [[artificial intelligence is one more step in this process of automatizing]].
+Therefore, I do believe that artificial intelligence is one more step in this [[process of automatizing]].

 ## Is the Fear of AI Justified?
 I don't think *fear* is the right word regarding technologies that can transform the world.
 I do think, however, that we must re-think how we live.
 People through the world is getting more and more productive.
 We can make in minutes what before took hours.
 Access to goods is being democratized.
 However, we still work 40 hours a week.